andrefetch/relay/README.md

 An open-sourced AI coding agent, a terminal-based assistant that can read your code, call tools, and help you build.

 > [!WARNING]
 > **Work in progress.** The agent loop, tool calling, and terminal UI work end to end, but there is **no approval flow yet**.
-The interactive TUI auto-approves every tool, so Relay can change files and run commands without asking — use it in a directory you don't mind it touching.
+The interactive TUI auto-approves every tool, so Relay can change files and run commands without asking, use it in a directory you don't mind it touching.

 ## What's in development